fpistasoli/Sudoku/README.md

 ## Code reusability

-The project uses SOLID principles, some design/architectural patterns to ensure code scalability and resuability.
+The project uses SOLID principles, some design/architectural patterns to ensure code scalability and reusability.

 In particular, there are some parts of the code that could be implemented as independent modules to allow faster development of similar games in the future: